NOAA-ORR-ERD/py_gd/README.md

 ## pip installing

-We try to maintain pacakges on PyPi, but they are only source packages -- they will need to be built to work.
+We try to maintain packages on PyPi, but they are only source packages -- they will need to be built to work.
 This is fairly straightforward on Linux, but a serious challenge on Windows and Mac.
 NOTE: contributions of wheels would be happily accepted.

 # Building